kuujinbo/kuujinbo.PowerShell/src/kuujinbo.PowerShell/dotnet-README.txt

 ============================================================================
-Office 2010 STIG
+.NET 4 STIG
 ============================================================================

 [1] Please don't mess with ANY of the scripts.
 It will GREATLY help the developer troubleshoot when anyone using this script needs help if the developer has the **ORIGINAL** code.
 If you want to experiment (there's a lot of code in 'Modules') make a copy of everything and work on that instead.

 If you keep a shortcut to this directory and run the script from the UNC path, any updates and additions made by the developer will be transparent to you.
 See [4] below to run the script from a UNC path or mapped drive.

-[2] The script is named 'office-2010.ps1'.
+[2] The script is named 'dotnet-stig.ps1'.
 It expects a FULL path to a directory that contains previously run SCAP scans with .ckl files.
+It's scanning hundreds of files (maybe more), and will take a while.
 The .ckl files **MUST* either:

     [a] Have hostname in first field under 'Computing'.
     OR